batdevis/hello_kubernetes/README.md

 ## We live in a containerized world.
 As developers, we always try to isolate problems, functions, bugs, tasks.

-We try to blackbox everyhing and let communicate every component through a minimal set of messages.
+We try to blackbox everything and let communicate every component through a minimal set of messages.

 With Kubernetes we apply the same concepts to the world of the application deployment.